chjacob-tubs/Vibrations/README.md

 [J. Chem.
 Phys.
 144 (2016) 164111](http://dx.doi.org/10.1063/1.4947213), and
 [J. Phys.
 Chem.
 Lett.
 7 (2016) 3084](http://dx.doi.org/10.1021/acs.jpclett.6b01451).

+## Requirements

+Vibrations is an independent code that for running needs only Python standard packages, extended with NumPy and SciPy.
+However for typical usage, where normal modes from previous calculations are read in, the potential energy surfaces are calculated with QM programs, another packages are needed
+ * [LocVib package](http://www.christophjacob.eu/) for reading in normal modes, localizing them, etc.
+ * [PyADF suite](http://pyadf.org) as an interface to QM codes, for calculating potential energy and property surfaces

 ## Installation

 Just clone this repository and run the tests in `tests` directory.